Skip to content

 # apm compile --verbose

-apm audit --ci verifies lockfile consistency in CI (6 baseline checks, no configuration).
-Add --policy org to enforce organizational rules (16 additional checks).
-For full setup including SARIF integration and GitHub Code Scanning, see the CI Policy Enforcement guide.
+apm audit --ci verifies lockfile consistency in CI (the baseline checks plus integration drift detection, no configuration).
+Add --policy org to enforce organizational rules.
+For full setup including SARIF integration and GitHub Code Scanning, see the Enforce in CI guide.

 For content scanning and hidden Unicode detection, apm install automatically blocks critical findings.
 Run apm audit for on-demand reporting.
-See Governance & Compliance for the full governance model.
+See Governance for the full governance model.

 Use apm pack in CI to build a distributable bundle once, then consume it in downstream jobs without needing APM installed.